Kyrgyzstan – Uzbekistan Tour

 Karakol Kyrgyzstan

 Karakol was founded as a Russian military outpost in 1869.
 It grew in the 19th century after explorers came to map the peaks and valleys separating Kyrgyzstan from China.
 In the 1880s Karakol’s population surged with an influx of Dungans, Chinese Muslims fleeing warfare in China.
+After breakfast, we will tour the town’s most interesting sights.
+The tour includes the Dungan Mosque, built in 1904; and the wooden Russian Orthodox Church, which has been standing since 1869.
+We will also visit the museum of Russian explorer Przhevalsk and the town’s local market.

 statue of Gagarin in Kyrgyzstan

 Breakfast.
 Transfer along the southern shore of lake Issyk Kul to the village of Tamga.
-En route, we will visit Barksoon Gorge.
+En route, we will first visit the gorge of Jety Oguz, which is a lush valley with some striking red sandstone rock formations (the “seven Bulls” from which the valley takes its name).
+Easy hike in the gorge.
+Next, we visit Barksoon Gorge.
 You can see a nice mixture of fir trees and different colored bushes of barberry, mountain ash, sea-buckthorn, currant, raspberry, dog rose, and honeysuckle.
 In addition, you will enjoy a wonderful view of Issyk-Kul lake as well as different peaks.
 There are two interesting monuments along the road – a bust of Yuri Gagarin, who holidayed on the South shore of Issyk Kul after his historic first manned space flight.
-From Barskoon we will drive further up toward Kumtor Gold mine, to the beautiful Arabel plateau at almost 4000m altitudes.
-BBQ lunch in the forestry.
+From Barskoon – if the weather is nice – we will drive further up toward Kumtor Gold mine, to the beautiful Arabel plateau at almost 4000m altitudes.
+After, we drive back down to the main road and continue to Tamga, where we spend the night in a yurt camp near the shore of Issyk Kul lake.
+Those who like can go swimming at the beach nearby.
+Before dinner, together with the chef of the yurt camp, you will cook a local dish called «Manty».
+During dinner, we will watch a folklore show with traditional Kyrgyz music.

 After breakfast, we drive further along the southern shore of lake Issyk Kul to the village of Kochkor.
 Our first stop after just about half an hour is at Skazka Canyon.
 Skazka means “fairytale” and it’s a reference to the bizarre rocky landscape, which has been formed by wind and rain into fabulous sculptures and formations.
 We will go for a short hike here.
 Not far from Skazka we will also meet an eagle hunter, who will his eagle and make a demonstration for us.
+Later, we stop in the village of Kyzyl Tuu, where we will meet a yurt maker and learn more about this traditional nomadic dwelling.
+Many people in this village are involved in yurt making business.
+Dinner and overnight in the guesthouse in Kochkor.

-Hotel Nomad Lodge 3*
+Hotel Nomad Lodge or similar

 songkul-kyrgyzstan

-Hotel Wyndham 4* or similar
+Hotel Inspira-S 4* or similar

-Hotel Wyndham 4* or similar
+Hotel Inspira-S 4* or similar

 Karakalpakstan Khorezm Uzbekistan

-Hotel Asia 3* or similar
+Hotel Bankir 3* or similar

 A jewel of desert architecture, Khiva is one of the most important centers of ancient Khorezm.
 Locals believe that Shem, son of Noah, founded the city when he discovered a freshwater spring in the middle of this vast desert.
 Archeologists believe the city was founded some 2,500 years ago.
 Today, Khiva is the most architecturally intact and tightly packed of Central Asia’s Silk Road cities.
 Its intense blue-and-green tile work ranks as some of the most ornate in Uzbekistan, and the entirety of the Ichan-Kala – the inner city – is listed as a UNESCO World Heritage Site.
 It also has the feel of a movie set or an open-air museum.
+Khiva is full of incredible architecture, and today we will get the chance to see it all.
+The focus of our tour is the walled Ichan-Kala, within which are preserved more than 60 historic monuments and hundreds of centuries-old houses.
+Dinner in a local restaurant.

-Hotel Asia 3* or similar
+Hotel Bankir 3* or similar

 Bukhara in Uzbekistan

-Hotel Rabat 3* or similar
+Hotel Alexia Suite 3* or similar

 Registan square in Samarkand

-Hotel Rabat 3* or similar
+Hotel Kosh Hovuz 3* or similar

 Please note: If you prefer to fly out of Tashkent instead of Samarkand, we can arrange transport back to Tashkent in the evening (2h train ride) and transfer to the airport.

-Hotel Rabat 3* or similar
+Hotel Kosh Hovuz 3* or similar

 Check-out at the hotel is any time before noon.
 You will have free time until your transfer to Samarkand International Airport for your flight home.